1. Water, toilets and hygiene are a human right

 3. Toilets and hygiene save lives

-Globally, one in three people don’t have a decent toilet.
+Globally, one in four people don’t have a decent toilet.
 People often have no choice but to go outside – increasing the risk of the spread of deadly diseases such as diarrhoea.

 But politicians rarely want to talk about where people do their business, let alone spend money on toilets.
 And with such limited funding, not enough is spent on educating people about the importance of using them.